 The film poses the question How is it possible to fight fascism when the only means to do so are to use its own methods against it?
 The resistance movement is seen as being just as bad as The Nazis, which is a darkly contrary outlook to the prevailing attitude in Britain at the time the film was made that saw the Second World War and the continental resistance as a just cause combating a profound evil.
 The final image in the film of the heroine continuing to work on, indifferent to either side, as the partisans break through and start cold-bloodedly massacring Nazis and collaborators alike, is a bleak and disturbing end to a powerful film.

 Kevin Brownlow and Andrew Mollo only went onto make one other film, the highly acclaimed but little seen historical drama Winstanley (1975).
 Kevin Brownlow now directs and produces tv documentaries about Golden Age Hollywood.
 He has made works on Charlie Chaplin, D.W.
-Griffith, director Abel Gance, Buster Keaton, Harold Lloyd, Greta Garbo, Cecil B. De Mille and two works of genre interest, Universal Horror (1998) and Lon Chaney: A Thousand Faces (2000).
+Griffith, director Abel Gance, Buster Keaton, Harold Lloyd, Greta Garbo, Cecil B. De Mille and three works of genre interest, Universal Horror (1998), Lon Chaney: A Thousand Faces (2000) and Im King Kong!: The Exploits of Merian C. Cooper (2005).
 Andrew Mollo now works as a production designer and historical consultant for films.